Last update: 11:46 | 10/11/2017

 “Change is the only consistent thing in this world.
 Innovate or die,” she said.

-During the past few years, the country’s retail industry has seen strong growth rates, with retail sales growing by 60 percent in the 2013-16 period, and expected to reach 121 billion USD by the end of the year.
+During the past few years, the country’s retail industry has seen strong growth rates, with retail sales growing by 60 per cent in the 2013-16 period, and expected to reach $121 billion by the end of the year.

 Today, department stores, shopping malls, supermarts and convenience stores are rapidly expanding with the wave of e-retail.

 In addition, the way consumers shop has also changed drastically, and with it the structure of retail has had to adapt to embrace the omni-channel age.

 As the industry continues to embrace the wider international community, multinational retail groups have taken active steps to penetrate the market.

 The summit was the first retail technology-focused event in the region for retailers and solutions providers, shopping mall owners, developers, department store operators, supermarkets, convenience stores, brand owners, e-retailers, IT, data and social marketing professionals, consultants and suppliers, the media and associations. — VNS